fwilkerson-pixel/Google_Data_Analytics_Bellabeat_Capstone/Smart-Health-Device-Case-Study.md

 ![image](https://github.com/user-attachments/assets/1e736c13-461d-4852-94ac-09e8cb79f10f)
 <br/><br/>
 **Assessment:**
 * There is a moderate negative correlation between Total Steps and Sedentary Minutes.
 Correlation Coefficient (r = –0.33); p-value < 2.2e-16, This is highly statistically significant — way below the 0.05 threshold, In other words: The relationship between steps and sedentary time is very unlikely to be due to chance; Confidence Interval: [-0.383, -0.269].
 We are 95% confident that the true correlation lies between –0.38 and –0.27.
-This reinforces that the effect is consistently negative, not a fluke
+This reinforces that the effect is consistently negative, not a fluke.

-* There is a statistically significant, moderately negative relationship between how many steps a person takes and how much time they spend sedentary — the more they move, the less they sit.
+* The correlation between Total Steps and Sedentary Minutes: r = –0.33
+  * This means: As people take more steps, they generally spend less time being sedentary.
+This makes intuitive sense — higher step counts = less time sitting
+  * However, this is a **moderate** negative correlation.
+It is not weak, but it is not strongly inverse either.
+    * If the correlation were strongly negative (say, r = –0.8), that would suggest: "Users who walk a lot almost never sit for long."
+    * But with r = –0.33, we’re seeing: "Users who take more steps tend to sit less — but not dramatically so."

-* The moderate inverse relationship suggests users may engage in bursts of movement while still spending much of the day sedentary — consistent with patterns like office work or structured workouts."
+  * This moderate inverse relationship suggests users may engage in bursts of movement while still spending much of the day sedentary — consistent with patterns like office work or structured workouts."

-* To confirm we will chart the Distribution of Active Minutes by Hour
+  * To confirm, I will chart the 'Distribution of Active Minutes by Hour' AND 'Top High Intensity Workout Hours'.

-* If confirmed, this information could be used to target computer/desk workers, students, anyone who is sitting most of the day to get them to add more steps in their day instead of single burst of workout activity
+  * If confirmed, this information could be used to target computer/desk workers, students, anyone who is sitting most of the day to get them to add more steps in their day instead of single burst of workout activity.
 <br/><br/>

 ### Distribution of Active Minutes by Hour